- Kent School District

 Schools in the Kent School District receiving Title I, Part A funds implement a “Schoolwide” model which is designed to significantly increase achievement levels for all students, especially those with the greatest need of additional support.
 These schools are able to implement research-based best practices that most closely align with the needs of their students.

 In Schoolwide programs, students do not have to be identified to be eligible for services; in these schools, all students benefit from the interventions and services supported through Title I, Part A funding.
 Eligible districts/schools supplement the funds they receive through Washington State’s Basic Education Act (BEA) with Title I, Part A dollars.
 These funds never replace (supplant) BEA dollars.

 The Learning Assistance Program (LAP) is a state-funded program for students in grades K-12 who score below grade-level standards in English Language Arts (ELS) and Math.
 LAP funds focus on accelerating students’ growth through a variety of intervention models in ELA, Math, and Behavior.
-The “K 4 Focus First” prioritizes the use of LAP funds to address the needs of K-4 students in reading and reading readiness.

 We intend to resolve disagreements or complaints regarding school-related concerns at the school or district level.
 However, if you have a complaint against your school district, school service provider, or OSPI, please learn more online.